Here is a link to last week’s study on Romans 8.

 How can suffering work to bring good?

 I was a believer who took a lot of time before I saw the truth in that verse.
 God is good; He has brought me through illness, fear, and loss.
-I’ve learned to follow His lead in sharing this truth with hurting Christians.

 Be available.
 Be quiet.
 Listen.
+The Spirit is working.

 Lay your own doubt at the feet of Christ.
 Be humble and obedient before Him.
 Your faith will flourish as the Spirit teaches you trust.